Sleavely/dynamo-plus/README.md

 const params = {
   TableName : 'MyTable'
 }
-const emitter = await documentClient.streamSync(params)
+const emitter = await documentClient.scanStreamSync(params)
 emitter.on('items', async (items) => {
   // Do something async with the documents return Promise.all(items.map((item) => sendItemToSantaClaus(item)))
-  // Once the Promise.all resolves, streamSync() will automatically request the next batch.
+  // Once the Promise.all resolves, scanStreamSync() will automatically request the next batch.
 })
 ```